 FFT was done in 96kHz mode.

-With all controls set to minimum, the noise floor is as good as it gets with 24Bit resolution.
+With all controls set to minimum, the noise floor is as good as it gets.
 What strikes me is the increasing noise floor in the higher kHz range.
-However, this should not matter for normal audio use.
+However, this should not matter too much for normal audio use.

 With the monitor set to maximum position and gain is set to lowest level, the high frequency noise floor now increases earlier in frequency and higher in level.
 This is still outside the normal audio spectrum.

 With the gain set to maximum position and monitor set to lowest level, now the noise floor is around -100dB and falls off at higher frequency with some spikes in the higher kHz range.
-I assume those spikes are artifacts and they are well outside the normal audio spectrum.
-However, for FFT of high frequency signals, this affects the measurement.
+I guess that noise from the analog circuitry now dominates the noise floor.

 This is the noise floor with gain and monitor set to 50%.
 At -130dB, this acceptable, but far from exciting.